usaid-cs/yesterday-i-learned/random.md

 - Also related to ECC memory, "compared to the sea level, the rate of neutron flux is 3.5 times higher at 1.5 km (...)"
 - [To start a headless VirtualBox image, hold the shift key while clicking start.](https://forums.virtualbox.org/viewtopic.php?f=6&t=51732)
 - `m3u8`s are `m3u`s with UTF-8 encoding.
-- When cooking a steak with cast iron, use oil, and [don't try to move the meat until it comes off the pan by itself](https://youtube.com/watch?feature=youtu.be&v=KLGSLCaksdY).
 - Monday is the [ISO start of week](http://softwareengineering.stackexchange.com/questions/170496/why-did-the-iso-8601-committee-choose-monday-as-the-first-day-of-the-week).
 Outside of the wonderful world of standards, [the western hemisphere tend to start their week on a Sunday](https://en.wikipedia.org/wiki/Week#/media/File:First_Day_of_Week_World_Map.svg), and the eastern hemisphere, Monday.
 - What's fun about languages and locales is that the starting weekday for `fr` can be Monday or Sunday, depending on whether `-CA` is specified.
 - Dry-aged beef is typically not sold by most supermarkets (...) because it takes time and there is a significant loss of weight during the aging process.